I Hate to Clean My House: 32 Things I Would Rather Be Doing

 After reading this hub over, I think maybe I should read a book about how to get motivated to clean my house!!!

 Update: Since I wrote this, I have discovered a new tool that makes my house much cleaner and is fun to use.
 It's the Swiffer.
 You have probably seen the ads for it on television.
 Well, let me tell you, whoever invented this is a genius.
 It picks up dust and dirt quickly, and when I use it after I vacuum, it always amazes me how much dirt and dust is still on my floors!
-That's the most fun thing that I have discovered about cleaning in the past ten years!
+I have used both the regular Swiffer and also the Swiffer WetJet, but like the original product the best because I can use dry cleaning cloths on it, and then when I want to wash my floor quickly, I can use wet cleaning cloths.
+Swiffer products are the most fun things that I have discovered about cleaning in the past ten years!

 Housecleaning Alternatives Poll